 Pokémon 3: The Movie – Spell of the Unown: Entei is also a movie about innocence, loss, denial, and the processing of grief.
 Meanwhile, on a more superficial level, there’s plenty of striking imagery and some exciting Pokémon battles.
 All this combines to make an entertaining and mysterious adventure that has something for everyone.

 Set in a fictionalised version of Venice, this is one of the more unusual Pokémon movies.
 At the centre of its story is the legendary Johto region pair of Pokémon Latios and Latias, who have the power to take on a human form.

 It’s a whirlwind adventure where the main trio have to join forces with the legendary Pokémon in order to prevent the plans of the evil Team Rocket from coming to fruition.
-However, let’s just not get into the fact that it hints at Pokémon/human romance, though, because that’s where the movie gets really weird.
+However, let’s just not get into the fact that it hints at becoming a Pokémon/human romance movie, though, because that’s where things get really weird.

 Pokémon the Movie: The Rise of Darkrai